rdsq/blazesh/README.md

 ![Really long path showing a gradient from blue to yellow](./media/gradient.jpg)

-And the default color is a gradient too!
-It is `gradient FF9900 FFFF00`

 You can even define gradient looping!
 This means that app the colors will repeat after certain number of characters

 ```sh
 # For RGB
 export BLAZESH_ACCENT_COLOR="gradient FF0000 00FF00 0000FF interval=10"
 ```

+And the default color is a looping gradient too!
+It is `gradient FF9900 FFFF00 interval=10`

 ### Path